Cbantz/BMP2FITS/README.md

 `bmp2fits.convert("path/to/bmp.bmp", "my_converted_files", header=my_header, overwrite = True)`

+Convert() returns the path to the saved FITS file.

 Unlike the CLI, the python package is not designed for converting an entire directory.
 Rather, it converts individual files, passed via the bmp_path argument, and saves them to the output_path, which has the same rules as the CLI.
 If you wish to convert full directories in python, this is easily accomplished using [glob](https://docs.python.org/3/library/glob.html).

 Working in python gives you the option to add headers to your converted FITS file by passing an [astropy.io.fits.Header](https://docs.astropy.org/en/latest/io/fits/api/headers.html#astropy.io.fits.Header) object.